-FCA has remained adamant that the problem is not mechanical, but software related.
-They’ve released 3 software patches to date but owners have only reported “marginal” improvements from these updates.
+FCA remained adamant that the problem is not mechanical, but software related.
+But the 3 software patches they’ve released to date offer only “marginal” improvements according to owners.

-After multiple failed software updates, a lawsuit was filed against FCA in August 2015.
+Fed up with ineffective software patches, a lawsuit was filed against FCA in August 2015.

 Rather than letting the trial go to court, FCA reached a settlement with the plaintiffs.